isc30/eMulerr/README.md

 - Priority: `50`
 - Remove completed: `Yes`

+Also set the Download Client's `Remote Path Mappings`:

+- Host: `emulerr`
+- Remote Path: `/downloads`
+- Local Path: {The /downloads folder inside MOUNTED PATH FOR RADARR}

-Then, configure the indexer in *RR:
+Then, add a new Indexer in *RR:

 - Type: `Torznab`
 - Name: `emulerr`